 Pairwise Granger Causality test between real gross domestic product proxied as economic growth, agricultural output, domestic debt, interest rate, non oil revenue, and recurrent expenditure on agriculture are examined in Table 3 below.
 The Pairwise Granger causality tests were inconclusive at 5% level of significance.
 The results alternated between bi-directional, no causality and uni-directional, depending on the lag length allowed.
 The outcome in respect one two-lag length is presented in table 3.
-The Table reveals that we can fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that AOUT Granger causes RGDP, we do fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that RGDP does not Granger cause AOUT.
-We cannot reject (.i.e., not completely rejecting the alternative and/or accepting the null) hypothesis that AOUT does not Granger cause INTR, and we do not reject (.i.e., not completely rejecting the alternative and/or accepting the null) hypothesis that INTR does not Granger cause AOUT.
-We can fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that REXPA does not Granger cause AOUT, but we do fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that Granger causality runs one-two way (s) from AOUT to RGDP, AOUT to INTR, AUOT to REXPA and not the other way.
+The Table reveals that we can fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that AOUT Granger causes RGDP, we do fail to reject (.i.e., accepting the alternative and/or not completely reject (.i.e., not completely rejecting the null) hypothesis that RGDP does not Granger cause AOUT.
+We cannot reject (.i.e., not completely rejecting the alternative and/or accepting the null) hypothesis that RTR does not Granger cause AOUT.
+We can fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that REXPA does not Granger cause AOUT, but we do fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that REXPA does not Granger cause AOUT, but we do fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that REXPA does not Granger cause AOUT, but we do fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that REXPA does not Granger cause AOUT, but we do fail to reject (.i.e., accepting the alternative and/or not completely rejecting the null) hypothesis that AOUT does not Granger cause REXPA.
+There